Online Ordinations, Are they Legal on Long Island?

 In 2017, the Towns of Smithtown and Islip limited their officiants list to only those with Civil Authority.
 This is because of the liability issues created by recommending someone to perform a service that may or may not be legal.
 Smithtown and Islip now only give information for sitting Judges, acting Mayors and Clerks currently in office.

-Some of the catering halls that we work for have been asked by their lawyers to keep our credentials on file, because of the liability issues created by the potential problems created by marriages performed by those who do not meet New York State’s requirements.
+Some of the catering halls that we work for have been asked by their lawyers to keep our credentials on file.
+This is because of the liability issues created if their recommended of officiant did not meet New York State’s requirements.
 When you call Town Hall and ask if online officiants are legal, all they say is “This is a question to ask your lawyer.”
 Some will go as far as to say that the license will be processed, because there is no registration required.
-However, having a Certificate of Marriage does not necessarily mean that you are legally married.
+However, having a Certificate of Marriage does not necessarily mean that the marriage cannot be contested and potentially declared invalid at a later date.
 My advice is, if you really want your friend to get ordained online to perform your ceremony, just get legally married at town hall first.
 Then do whatever you want for the public ceremony.
 There are many samples here on my site that you are welcome to use.
 If you want to be legally married in front of family and friends, then hire someone who is legal to marry you.
 If you have been married by someone ordained online, go down to Town Hall and get legally married.

 2014 is the most recent court case involving a ULC Officiant, where a New York County Trial Judge stated in in his ruling that “Marriages performed by ULC ministers in New York State are potentially invalid or at the very least in jeopardy”. – Ponorovskaya v.
 Stecklow, 2014 NY Slip Op 24140 (N.Y.
 Sup.
 Ct.
 2014).
 Another case, currently in the court system, that could change the existing laws that put couples in a grey area is Oswald v.
 Oswald, 2013 N.Y.
 Slip Op.
 02811 (N.Y.
 App.
 Div.
 2013)